Washington Nurse's Corner

 About me:

 I graduated from Montclair State University with a Bachelor's in Biology in 2019.
 I went on to continue my education at Caldwell University, receiving my Bachelor's in Nursing in 2021.
-I started working at St. Barnabas as a medical surgical float nurse, and quickly knew working with adults was not for me.
-Moved on to an opportunity to work with kids with cancer at a summer camp in Staten Island, and loved it.
-So I continued my journey with pediatric nursing at Morristown Medical Center.
-I was able to learn a lot there, but soon came to realize that bedside nursing just was not for me.
-So I moved on to other nursing opportunities to find what best would suit me, and that led to me working at a pediatric urgent care and now here, at Washington Elementary as a school nurse.
-I am excited for this new opportunity and journey!
-Please feel free to reach out to me any time with any questions or concerns.
-Thank you for trusting me with your kids!
+I worked at St. Barnabas as a medical surgical float nurse for about a year.
+I began working my summers with kids with cancer at a camp in Staten Island shortly after, and loved it.
+I continued my journey with pediatric nursing at Morristown Medical Center for about a year.
+Eventually I moved on to other nursing opportunities to find what best suited me, leading to me working at a pediatric urgent care and now here, at Washington Elementary as a school nurse.
+Thank you for trusting me with your kids.
+Please feel free to reach out to me any time with any questions or concerns!